-Potty Training Methods That Work!by Katlyn Joy
+Potty Training Methods That Work!Katlyn Joy |22, March 2011

 Potty training is as much as rite of passage for a parent as the toddler.
 Knowing how to start can be overwhelming for both, however.
 While there are myriad methods for potty training, here is a primer to the most popular ones, including the pros and cons of each.
-Once youíve committed to a method, take heart.
+Once you have committed to a method, take heart.
 It is just a matter of time, and patience, until diapers disappear from your life.

 Bare Bum Method

 - If you live in the country, being out in the back yard might be helpful too.

 - Your furniture, carpet and other belongings might become rather soiled.
 Know the best methods for urine/fecal matter stain removal.

 For those who like having expert approval, this method is endorsed by heavyweights such as the American Academy of Pediatrics and specifically famous pediatrician Dr. T. Berry Brazelton.
 Additionally, this is probably THE most popular approach to potty training in the US currently.
 With this approach parents wait to start training until the child has shown clear readiness signs such as interest in toileting, ability to follow and understand directions, and talking about going potty.
 The parent works through stages such as talking with the child about using a potty, introducing the child to the potty, letting the child sit on the potty while clothed and finally actual attempts at using the potty for real.
 Parents use incentives such as praise, stickers and rewards and avoid any scolding or punishments for mistakes.

-Pros: Has the backing of child development experts.
-Fairly simple to employ.
+- Has the backing of child development experts.

 - Must wait until child is clearly ready, usually not before age 2.